Consul on Kubernetes integrates with Prometheus and Grafana to provide metrics for Consul Service Mesh. The metrics available are:

 ui: enabled: true metrics: enabled: true # by default, this inherits from the value global.metrics.enabled provider: "prometheus" baseURL: http://prometheus-server

-»Deploying Prometheus and Grafana (for demo and non-production use-cases only)
+»Deploying Prometheus (for demo and non-production use-cases only)

-The Helm chart contains demo manifests for Prometheus and Grafana.
-They can be installed with Helm via
+The Helm chart contains demo manifests for deploying Prometheus.
+It can be installed with Helm via

-These are designed to allow quick bootstrapping for trial and demo use cases and not for production use-cases.
+The Prometheus deployment is designed to allow quick bootstrapping for trial and demo use cases, and is not recommended for production use-cases.

-Prometheus and Grafana will be installed in the same namespace that Consul will be installed in and will be installed and uninstalled along with the Consul installation.
+Prometheus will be installed in the same namespace as Consul, and will be installed and uninstalled along with the Consul installation.